poteto/ember-crumbly/README.md

 This will automatically output the current route's hierarchy as a clickable breadcrumb in a HTML structure that Bootstrap or Foundation expects.
 By default, the Component will simply display the route's inferred name.

-For example, the route `foo/bar/baz/1` will display the following breadcrumb: `Foo > Bar > Baz > Show`.
+For example, the route `foo/bar/baz/1` will generate the following breadcrumb: `Foo > Bar > Baz > Show`.
 In most cases, this won't be exactly how you'd like it, so you can use the following declarative API to update the breadcrumb labels:

 ```js
 // foo/route.js